 T +1 212 819 8893

-Before attending law school, Mr. Johnson researched experimental recombinant DNA vaccines for the HIV virus.
-He also spent several years working for a leading consumer products company as a product- and process-development engineer.
+Mr. Johnson's undergraduate degree is in Biotechnology.
+Before attending law school, he researched experimental recombinant DNA vaccines for the HIV virus.
+He also spent several years working for a leading consumer products company as a product formulator and process development engineer.

 Represented Pfizer Inc. and UCB Pharma GmbH at trial in a patent infringement case against five generic manufacturers concerning Toviaz®.
 The US District Court for the District of Delaware ruled in our clients' favor on all issues.
 Pfizer Inc. v.
 Sandoz Inc., No. 13-1110-GMS, 2016 WL 1611377 (D. Del.
 Apr.
 20, 2016).